 MELAS (mitochondrial encephalomyopathy, lactic acidosis, and stroke-like episodes) is a multisystem disorder with onset typically in childhood.
 Early psychomotor development is usually normal, but short stature is common.
 Onset of symptoms is frequently between the ages of two and ten years.
 The most common initial symptoms are generalized tonic-clonic seizures, recurrent headaches, anorexia, and recurrent vomiting.
 Exercise intolerance or proximal limb weakness can be the initial manifestation.
 Seizures are often associated with stroke-like episodes of transient hemiparesis or cortical blindness.
 These stroke-like episodes may be associated with altered consciousness and may be recurrent.
 The cumulative residual effects of the stroke-like episodes gradually impair motor abilities, vision, and mentation, often by adolescence or young adulthood.
 Sensorineural hearing loss is common.

 The diagnosis of MELAS is based on a combination of clinical findings and molecular genetic testing.
-Mutations in the mitochondrial DNA (mtDNA) gene MT-TL1 encoding tRNALeu(UUA/UUG) are causative.
-The most common mutation, present in about 80% of individuals with typical clinical findings, is an A-to-G transition at nucleotide 3243 (m.3243A>G).
-Mutations in MT-TL1 or other mtDNA genes, particularly MT-ND5, can also cause this disorder.
-Mutations can usually be detected in mtDNA from leukocytes in individuals with typical MELAS; however, the occurrence of "heteroplasmy" in disorders of mtDNA can result in varying tissue distribution of mutated mtDNA.
-Hence, the pathogenic mutation may be undetectable in mtDNA from leukocytes and may be detected only in other tissues, such as cultured skin fibroblasts, hair follicles, urinary sediment, or (most reliably) skeletal muscle.
+Pathogenic variants in the mitochondrial DNA (mtDNA) gene MT-TL1 encoding tRNALeu(UUA/UUG) are causative.
+The most common pathogenic variant, present in about 80% of individuals with typical clinical findings, is an A-to-G transition at nucleotide 3243 (m.3243A>G).
+Pathogenic variants in MT-TL1 or other mtDNA genes, particularly MT-ND5, can also cause this disorder.
+Pathogenic variants can usually be detected in mtDNA from leukocytes in individuals with typical MELAS; however, the occurrence of "heteroplasmy" in disorders of mtDNA can result in varying tissue distribution of mutated mtDNA.
+Hence, the pathogenic variant may be undetectable in mtDNA from leukocytes and may be detected only in other tissues, such as cultured skin fibroblasts, hair follicles, urinary sediment, or (most reliably) skeletal muscle.

 Treatment of manifestations: No specific treatment for MELAS exists.
 Sensorineural hearing loss has been treated with cochlear implantation; seizures respond to traditional anticonvulsant therapy.
 Diabetes mellitus is managed by dietary modification, oral hypoglycemic agents, or insulin therapy.
 L-arginine showed promise in treating stroke-like episodes.
 Migraine headaches and cardiac manifestations are treated in the usual manner.